marioroy/mce-sandbox/README.md

 ### Dependencies

+Dependencies are available on Ubuntu Linux.

+    sudo apt install libmath-prime-util-gmp-perl libmath-prime-util-perl
+    sudo apt install libprimesieve-dev

-The primesieve.pl script requires the C API from primesieve.org.
-Change the base path from /usr/local in primesieve.pl (lines 185,186) if installed elsewhere.
-Note: Build primesieve for both architectures on the Mac.
+On other platforms, the primesieve.pl script requires the C API from primesieve.org.
+Change the base path from /usr/local in primesieve.pl (~ lines 185,186) if installed elsewhere.

+Note: Build primesieve on the Mac for both architectures.

     tar xf $HOME/Downloads/primesieve-6.1.tar.gz
     cd primesieve-6.1